Murodō Station

 Murodō Station (室堂駅, Murodō-eki) is a trolleybus station in Tateyama, Toyama, Japan.
-It is situated on the Murodō Plateau, 2,400 m above sea level.
+It is situated on the Murodō Plateau, 2,400m above sea level.

 Murodō is the main station providing access to the Japanese Alps, including Mount Tate and Mount Tsurugi.

+History

+April 25, 1971: The station opened.
+At that time, it was operated by diesel buses and was positioned as a bus terminal.

+April 23, 1996: The buses were converted to trolleybuses, and the tunnel became a station under the Railway Business Act.

+December 1, 2024: Due to the conversion of the Tateyama Tunnel trolleybuses to electric buses, it will cease operating as a railway station.